The relationship between people and nature has shaped communities in Eryri for thousands of years and continues to make an impact today.

 Community and Industry

-Towns such as Bethesda and Blaenau Ffestiniog, which border the National Park, experienced tremendous growth and populations grew overnight as demand for Snowdonia’s raw materials increased.
+Towns such as Bethesda and Blaenau Ffestiniog, which border the National Park, experienced tremendous growth and populations grew overnight as demand for Eryri’s raw materials increased.
 Similarly, these places experienced a significant decline around the mid-20th century, leading to hardship in parts of these communities.